The Upanishads - the Source of Yoga with Swami Kashi

 Of Israeli descent, Swami Kashi joined staff at the Sivananda Yoga Center in Tel Aviv in 1999.
 In 2000, he moved to India and became a disciple of Swami Chaitanyananda, a direct disciple of Swami Sivananda of Rishikesh, living with him for 3 years where he learned Sanskrit, Hindi, and Vedanta philosophy.
 Above all, he learned from Swami Chaitanyananda's love and compassion in his day-to-day dealings with people.
 In July 2014, he was initiated into the order of Sannyasa and lives in Uttarkashi, India.
 Go to Swami's page.

-Location: At Home
+Location: Streaming at Home

 Download the zoom app at zoom.us and follow our instructions to set yourself to stream our classes at home.
 Go to the Streaming at Home page.